 E-commerce and trade

-The ITC’s emerging distance learning programme offers a series of online courses and access to educational material on an array of trade-related topics.
-It aims to assist staff in partner organisations, enterprises (particularly SMEs), and other stakeholders in skills development.
+ITC’s SME Trade Academy offers a series of online courses and access to educational material on an array of trade topics.
+It aims to assist SMEs, policymakers, and BSOs in building skills for trade development.